 ensure the Hosted Services implements NIST compliant multi-factor authentication for privileged/administrative and other identified access.

 Security Accreditation Process.
-Throughout the Term, Contractor will assist the State, at no additional cost, with its Security Accreditation Process, which includes the development, completion and on-going maintenance of a system security plan (SSP) using the State’s automated governance, risk and compliance (GRC) platform, which requires Contractor to submit evidence, upon request from the State, in order to validate Contractor’s security controls within two weeks of the State’s request.
-On an annual basis, or as otherwise required by the State such as for significant changes, re-assessment of the system’s controls will be required to receive and maintain authority to operate (ATO).
+Throughout the Term, Contractor will reasonably assist the State, at no additional cost, with its Security Accreditation Process, which includes the development, completion and on-going maintenance of a system security plan (SSP) using the State’s automated governance, risk and compliance (GRC) platform, which requires Contractor to submit information, upon reasonable request from the State, in order to validate Contractor’s security controls for the solution within two weeks of the State’s request.
+On an annual basis, or as otherwise reasonably required by the State such as for significant changes, re-assessment of the system’s controls will be required to receive and maintain authority to operate (ATO).
 All identified risks from the SSP will be remediated through a Plan of Action and Milestones (POAM) process with remediation time frames and required evidence based on the risk level of the identified risk.
-For all findings associated with the Contractor’s solution, at no additional cost, Contractor will be required to create or assist with the creation of State approved POAMs, perform related remediation activities, and provide evidence of compliance.
+For all findings associated with the Contractor’s solution, at no additional cost, Contractor will be required to create or assist with the creation of State approved POAMs, perform related remediation activities, and provide information demonstrating compliance.
 The State will make any decisions on acceptable risk, Contractor may request risk acceptance, supported by compensating controls, however only the State may formally accept risk.
 Failure to comply with this section will be deemed a material breach of the Contract.

 Unauthorized Access.
-Contractor may not access, and must not permit any access to, State systems, in whole or in part, whether through the Hosted Services or otherwise, without the State’s express prior written authorization.
+Except as permitted by this Agreement, Contractor may not access, and must not permit any access to, State systems, in whole or in part, whether through the Hosted Services or otherwise, without the State’s express prior written authorization.
 Such authorization may be revoked by the State in writing at any time in its sole discretion.
 Any access to State systems must be solely in accordance with the Contract and this Schedule, and in no case exceed the scope of the State’s authorization pursuant to this Section.
-All State-authorized connectivity or attempted connectivity to State systems shall be only through the State’s security gateways and firewalls and in compliance with the State’s security policies set forth in the Contract as the same may be supplemented or amended by the State and provided to Contractor from time to time.
+All State-authorized connectivity or attempted connectivity to State systems shall be only through the State’s security gateways and firewalls and in compliance with the State’s security policies set forth in the Contract and provided to Contractor in writing, as applicable to Contractor’s provision of services.

 Security Audits.

-During the Term, Contractor will maintain complete and accurate records of its data protection practices, IT security controls, and the security logs relating to State Data, including but not limited to any backup, disaster recovery or other policies, practices or procedures relating to the State Data and any other information relevant to its compliance with this Contract.
+During the Term, Contractor will maintain relevant records of its data protection practices and IT security controls relating to State Data as relevant to its compliance with this Contract and as applicable to Contractor’s provision of services.